vincbeaulieu/TinyScanner-Connector/README.md

 </p>

 - **Do Nothing:** As the name implies, does nothing.
-- **Sync:** Will download missing files only. *(If a file was modified but use the same name as the old one, deleting this particular file is necessary before using the "Sync" option).*
+- **Sync:** Will download missing files only. *(If a file was modified but use the same name as the old one, deleting this particular file from your Mac directory is necessary before using the "Sync" option).*
 - **Download:** Will overwrite the whole directory with the content of the server (Redownload all files).